Pulmonary Hypertension (cont.)

 Pulmonary Hypertension Causes

-Traditionally, pulmonary hypertension is divided into two classes; 1) primary, and 2) secondary.
+Traditionally, pulmonary hypertension is divided into two classes: primary and secondary.

-Primary pulmonary hypertension is not caused by any other underlying condition.
+Primary pulmonary hypertension (or idiopathic pulmonary hypertension) is not caused by any other underlying condition.

 Secondary pulmonary hypertension is caused by other underlying conditions, such as: